omaciel/Web-UI-Automation-with-Selenium-for-Beginners/README.md

 ### Install the selenium python module

-**NOTE**: This step can be skipped if you've cloned the repository and install all Python dependencies.
+**NOTE**: This step can be skipped if you've cloned the repository and installed all Python dependencies.

 ```shell
 pip install selenium